Sevilla smash-and-grab shows Solskjaer exactly where Man Utd are lacking | Goal.com

 Solskjaer and Lopetegui regularly argued on the sidelines, with the former Real Madrid boss accusing a number of United defenders of fouls.

 Nemanja Matic, meanwhile, told a number of Sevilla substitutes and staff members to "sit down and shut up" as they appealed for a penalty after the ball struck Fernandes' arm in the box.
-United's young side were rattled, and in the closing stages it was clear that their heads were anything but.
+United's young side were rattled, and in the closing stages it was clear that their heads were not fully in the game.

 In what was United's 61st fixture of a gruelling campaign, they again began to look fatigued in the closing stages, though Solskjaer waited until the 87th minute to make any substitutions.